-Today, if you haven’t noticed, is Valentine’s Day.
-Whether you are the type who fully buys into the holiday is one of love and romance, or whether you are among the group of folks who thinks the day was created by greeting card and candy companies to sell boxes of chocolate, it is a day that causes many people to come to terms with the state of their relationship.
-Whether you are involved in a marriage that is sure to go the distance or one that is on the rocks, Valentine’s Day has some significance for most anyone in a relationship.
+Today, if you haven't noticed, is Valentine's Day.
+Whether you are the type which fully buys into the holiday is one of love and romance, or whether you are among the group of folks who thinks greeting cards and candy companies created the day to sell boxes of chocolate, it is a day that causes many people to come to terms with the state of their relationship.
+Whether you are involved in a marriage that is sure to go the distance or on the rocks, Valentine's Day has some significance for most anyone in a relationship.

 The idea of divorce causes soul searching for a lot of people.
-The fact is that it should cause soul searching for everyone who is married.
-Divorce is not fun, glamorous or satisfying.
-Anyone that tells you otherwise is either lying or is not the type of person who you should be taking advice from.
+The fact is that it should cause soul searching for everyone married.
+Divorce is not fun, glamorous, or satisfying.
+Anyone who tells you otherwise is either lying or is not the type of person you should be taking advice from.
 From having represented persons going through divorce cases from all walks of life, I can tell you from firsthand experience that divorce rarely gives you any satisfying moments and does not leave you in a better place.
-A different place, maybe, but from what I have seen you will not be better for having gone through a divorce.
+A different place, maybe, but from what I have seen, you will not be better for having gone through a divorce.

-The reason why people go through so much hurt in conjunction with divorce cases is that each person who files for divorce determines that the juice is worth the squeeze.
-Basically, the end result of the divorce will be worth the effort and hardships that went into making the divorce a reality.
-If you can only stomach the money spent on the attorney, the time away from your children, your job and your hobbies and all of the other unpleasant baggage that comes along with a divorce then the entire process may be worth it to you.
+People go through so much hurt in conjunction with divorce cases because each person who files for divorce determines that the juice is worth the squeeze.
+The result of the divorce will be worth the effort and hardships that went into making the divorce a reality.
+If you can only stomach the money spent on the attorney, the time away from your children, your job and your hobbies, and all of the other unpleasant baggage that comes along with a divorce, then the entire process may be worth it to you.

 Today I want to reach out to those of you who stand at a fork in the road.
 One path will lead you towards divorce from your spouse.
-Unquestionably one of the most difficult decisions you will ever have to make in life is whether or not to get a divorce.
+Unquestionably one of the most challenging decisions you will ever have to make in life is whether or not to get a divorce.
 With that said, you may also be able to reconcile with your spouse and put any thought of divorce behind both of you.
-There are no guarantees of future success in a marriage, but the ability to communicate your problems to your spouse is certainly among those concepts that can help get you and your spouse to a better place in your relationship.
+There are no guarantees of future success in marriage.
+Still, the ability to communicate your problems to your spouse is undoubtedly among those concepts that can help get you and your spouse to a better place in your relationship.

 This is all is to say nothing about the impact of your divorce on your children.
-Just because you and/or your spouse has chosen to end your marriage does not mean that your children have that same luxury.
+Just because you and your spouse have chosen to end your marriage does not mean your children have that same luxury.
 The nature of your relationship with your kids may change significantly as a result of your divorce.
-It could be that your relationship with your children improves as a result of the divorce, but from my experience, this is not usually the case.
-On the contrary, many parents who are going through the hurt associated with divorce find themselves less capable of parenting in the short-term due to the hardships that are inherent in a divorce case.
+It could be that your relationship with your children improves due to the divorce, but from my experience, this is not usually the case.
+On the contrary, many parents going through the hurt associated with divorce find themselves less capable of parenting in the short term due to the hardships inherent in a divorce case.

-With all of that said, let’s turn our attention to the matter at hand.
+With all of that said, let's turn our attention to the matter at hand.
 You came here to look for advice and perspective on how to approach a potential divorce.
-Namely, you probably want to know whether you should or should not move forward with the divorce that you are contemplating.
-If your spouse comes to you with a confession that he or she is thinking about a divorce, how should you react?
-What can you say to cause him or her to think twice about moving forward with such a significant change in lifestyle for you and your children?
+Namely, you probably want to know whether you should move forward with the divorce you are contemplating.
+If your spouse comes to you with a confession that they are thinking about a divorce, how should you react?
+What can you say to cause them to think twice about moving forward with such a significant change in lifestyle for you and your children?

 How to take your marriage from one of unhappiness to one of contentment?

 I will say from the outset of today's blog post that I am not a therapist.
-I did not go to school to become a counselor, therapist or anyone in that field of work.
-However, I am an attorney who has practiced in the field of family law and I have been able to witness real-life scenarios play out that involve families just like yours.
+I did not go to school to become a counselor, therapist, or anyone in that field of work.
+However, I am an attorney who has practiced in the field of family law, and I have been able to witness real-life scenarios play out that involve families just like yours.
 For you and your spouse, marriage has not been easy.
-While I don't think there aremany married people who would say that marriage is easy, the marriages that are the most successful are the ones that involve two people that are willing to work with one another- often times work very hard for one another to achieve that successful relationship.
+While I don't think many married people would say that marriage is easy, the marriages that are the most successful are the ones that involve two people that are willing to work with one another.
+They often work very hard for one another to achieve that successful relationship.

-If you are going through a tough time in your marriage take heart that what you are experiencing over the course of a marriage can change if you and your spouse are willing to put in the work.
+If you are going through a tough time in your marriage, take heart that what you are experiencing throughout a marriage can change if you and your spouse are willing to put in the work.
 If you all feel that your bond of marriage is loosening, that you are not as close to one another as you once were, take heart in the fact that your marriage keeps you both together hopefully long enough that you all can rediscover the bond that brought you together in the first place.
 It is hard to get out of a marriage- for better or worse.

 What do you want to get out of your marriage?
 This is the first question that you need to ask yourself before you even approach the subject of your divorce.
-If you don’t know why you are married then you will have even less of an idea as to why you are married to your spouse.
+If you don't know why you are married, you will have even less idea why you are married to your spouse.
 From there, you can decide why your spouse was the one you married.
-Ostensibly these are questions you should have asked yourself before getting married but if not, better late than never.
+Ostensibly these are questions you should have asked yourself before getting married, but if not, better late than never.

-Your married life will hopefully be a long one, full of mistakes, successes and every life experience in between.
-To make a decision about your spouse based off of a few occurrences that may have occurred in a relatively short amount of time is not a good way to evaluate a marriage.
-Rather, I would recommend that you take stock of your marriage and not only what it is today, but what it could be in the future.
+Hopefully, your married life will be a long one, full of mistakes, successes, and every life experience in between.
+To decide on your spouse based on a few occurrences that may have occurred in a relatively short amount of time is not an excellent way to evaluate a marriage.
+Instead, I would recommend that you take stock of your marriage and not only what it is today but what it could be in the future.

-If you were going through a time of difficulty in your marriage you should consider whether your spouse is a person who is willing to work with you to improve the quality of your marriage.
-If he or she is not willing to do so, then that may make the decision to move forward with a divorce even easier.
-Likewise, if you look into your heart and realize that you are not willing to put forth the effort to improve your marriage through a change in habits or routine then that is also a sign of a marriage that is drifting towards a brick wall.
+If you were going through a time of difficulty in your marriage, you should consider whether your spouse is a person who is willing to work with you to improve the quality of your marriage.
+If they are unwilling to do so, they may decide to move forward with a divorce even easier.
+Likewise, if you look into your heart and realize that you are unwilling to put forth the effort to improve your marriage through a change in habits or routine, then that is also a sign of a marriage drifting towards a brick wall.

 Marriages are not stagnant.
 Either they are improving or degrading- one or the other.
-People talk all the time to me about their marriage being in a rut being stuck in neutral.
-I'll tell them that if they were to look closer they would probably see that their marriage has actually been getting worse rather than staying the same.
-Marriage can improve but only if you work at it.
+People talk all the time to me about their marriage being in a rut stuck in neutral.
+I'll tell them that if they were to look closer, they would probably see that their marriage has been getting worse rather than staying the same.
+Marriage can improve, but only if you work at it.
 I have yet to see a marriage get better over time when the effort is not put into it by at least one spouse- and usually both.

 Marriage education courses and therapy

-If you do decide to get a divorce and live in southeast Texas it is probable that you will have to go through a parenting course if you have children.
-This online course is one where you will be shown the basics of conflict resolution, co-parenting and the possibilities that exist in raising a child with a spouse with whom you are no longer married.
-Some of the advice is a bit redundant and even silly, but the idea that you can improve your skills at something (parenting) through meeting with and talking to people who have experience and perspectives that you may be lacking.
+If you decide to get a divorce and live in southeast Texas, you will probably have to go through a parenting course if you have children.
+This online course is one where you will be shown the basics of conflict resolution, co-parenting, and the possibilities that exist in raising a child with a spouse with whom you are no longer married.
+Some of the advice is a bit redundant and even silly, but the idea is that you can improve your skills at something (parenting) through meeting with and talking to people who have experience and perspectives that you may be lacking.

-For the most part, I believe that if you ask a group of people who had at some point in their marriage considered getting a divorce, the vast majority would tell you that they are happy that they ended up staying married to their spouse.
-I don’t have any hard data on this, and I have never conducted any surveys based on that question but this is something that I have observed in my years as a family law attorney.
+For the most part, I believe that if you ask a group of people who had considered getting a divorce at some point in their marriage, the vast majority would tell you that they are happy that they ended up staying married to their spouse.
+I don't have any complex data on this, and I have never conducted any surveys based on that question, but this is something that I have observed in my years as a family law attorney.

 What about if infidelity is an issue in your marriage?
 Can your relationship recover?

 Unfortunately, infidelity is a problem for many married couples.
-With social media and the internet in general in play, stepping outside of your marriage to engage in a physical and/or emotional relationship with another person is now more feasible than ever.
-If you or your spouse have engaged in an adulterous affair it is crucial that you be able to take inventory of your marriage to determine whether it should and can be saved.
+Social media and the internet, in general, are in play; stepping outside of your marriage to engage in a physical and emotional relationship with another person is now more feasible than ever.
+If you or your spouse have engaged in an adulterous affair, you must be able to take inventory of your marriage to determine whether it should and can be saved.

 Can you forgive your spouse for having broken the bond of trust that had existed?
 How well will you and your spouse be able to heal after the discovery of the affair?
 Finally, how will your marriage change as a result of the affair?
-Are you both willing to make changes to the nature of your relationship in order to see to it that the desire to step outside of your marriage does not come about again?
+Are you both willing to make changes to your relationship to see that the desire to step outside of your marriage does not come about again?
 These are all relevant questions to ask.

 Questions about marriage and family law in Texas?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material that we shared with you today, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys can schedule a free of charge consultation with you six days a week right here in our office.
-These consultations are a great opportunity for you to meet with a licensed family law attorney to learn more about your case, your circumstances, and our office.
+Our licensed family law attorneys can schedule a free-of-charge consultation with you six days a week right here in our office.
+These consultations are an excellent opportunity for you to meet with a licensed family law attorney to learn more about your case, your circumstances, and our office.

-Our attorneys and staff take a great deal of pride in being able to represent the families of southeast Texas in courts across our state.
-We hold fast to the principle that the good of the client outweighs the good to anyone else- ourselves includes.
+Our attorneys and staff take a great deal of pride in representing the families of southeast Texas in courts across our state.
+We hold fast to the principle that the client's good outweighs the good to anyone else- ourselves includes.
 If you desire family law representation that goes beyond the basics, then the Law Office of Bryan Fagan is who you need to be working with.